 Green Price Bar: (13-period EMA > previous 13-period EMA) and (MACD-Histogram > previous period's MACD-Histogram) Red Price Bar: (13-period EMA < previous 13-period EMA) and (MACD-Histogram < previous period's MACD-Histogram) Price bars are colored blue when conditions for a Red Price Bar or Green Price Bar are not met.
 The MACD-Histogram is based on MACD(12,26,9).

 Green price bars show that the bulls are in control of both trend and momentum as both the 13-day EMA and MACD-Histogram are rising.
 A red price bar indicates that the bears have taken control because the 13-day EMA and MACD-Histogram are falling.
-A blue price bar indicates a split or equilibrium between buying and selling pressure.
+A blue price bar indicates mixed technical signals, with neither buying nor selling pressure predominating.

 Again, other methods for determining the weekly trend can be used instead of using the MACD(1,65,1) zero crossover on the daily chart.
 We will use that technique in this article to simplify the charts and discussion.